opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

 Usage:  dayofyear(date) returns the day of the year for date, in the range 1 to 366.
+Also supports day_of_year(date) as alternate syntax.

 Argument type: STRING/DATE/DATETIME/TIMESTAMP